MALossov/zenblock/README.md

 ## 😱 Do You Have These Problems?

-- 📱 "Just a quick check" → 3 hours later: "OMG it's 3 AM?!"
+- 📱 "Just a quick check" �?3 hours later: "OMG it's 3 AM?!"
-- 🎮 "One more round then sleep" → Sunrise: "Did I... pull an all-nighter?"
+- 🎮 "One more round then sleep" �?Sunrise: "Did I... pull an all-nighter?"
-- 🛒 "Quick browse" → Cart: "You have 137 items waiting"
+- 🛒 "Quick browse" �?Cart: "You have 137 items waiting"
-- 📺 "Scroll for a bit" → Boss: "You're fired"
+- 📺 "Scroll for a bit" �?Boss: "You're fired"

 **If you recognize these symptoms, you NEED ZenBlock!**